 From the Scope column in the screenshot above, it is clear that the first user has got access to this application because that user is an account owner (Having complete access to Serverless360).
 The second user has got access to this application because that user is an owner (Having complete access to the product).
 The third user has got access to this application because that user was assigned a role to access the Business Application group that contains this application.
 The last user has got access to this application because that user was directly assigned a role to access this application.

 Account owners and owners of the product can add any number of roles to the product.
 A user-defined role is used to specify permissions in the context of Business Application.
 In simple terms, it determines who can do what in a Business Application.

-A user-defined role contains two set of permissions: Feature permissions and Resource permissions.
+A user-defined role contains three set of permissions: Management permissions, Feature permissions and Resource permissions.

 Feature permissions comprises of a set of Business Application features such as Monitoring, Service Map management, Dashboard management, and Automated tasks management.
 The role creator can choose if this role can contain either read-only or manage permission on these features.

 Resource permissions comprises of all the supported Azure resources.
 The permission for each resource can be: Read, Manage, Reprocess (applicable to supported resources) and Repair & Reprocess (applicable to supported resources).